gong-hao/V.A.R/articles/1-first-glance/1-hello-world.md

 ## Conclusions
 - Vue does a good job for the hello world program because this is one of its design goals - make a framework that is easy to use right away.
 - Sorry, Angular is tough for a beginner.
-- React does not bad but it's a little bit weird to see JSX for the first moment.
+- React does not bad but it's a little bit weird to see JSX for the first time.